NicolasDenimal/cut-it-for-instagram/README.md

-# Cut It – Free Instagram Grid Image Splitter
+# Cut It for Instagram - Free Image Splitter

 **Cut your photos into perfect Instagram grid/carousel pieces** — online, free, no signup required.